TerriaJS/InvestorMap/pages/Help.md

 </section>
 <section data-scroll-index="4">

-## <a class="anchor" name="share">How to share my Northern Australia Map view with others and/or print</a>
+## <a class="anchor" name="share">How to share my Investor Map view with others and/or print</a>

 There are three ways:

 - Click the Share button, copy the given URL (shown in the first text box) to the clipboard and paste it into an email which you send to the recipient.
 They can click on it in the email or paste it into their browser to see the same view as you.
 - Click the Share button, copy the HTML fragment (shown in the second text box) and paste it into an HTML file, which you then make available to the recipients.
-When the recipients display your web page, they will see the Northern Australia Map view within that web page.
+When the recipients display your web page, they will see the Investor Map view within that web page.
+- Click the Share button and simply use the Print Preview and Print.
 - Take a screenshot and email it as an image (see your OS instructions on how to take a screenshot).
 This will share all information, even if loaded from a local file or URL.

-Note that only the third method will show the data you have loaded from a local file.
+Note that only the third and fourth methods will show the data you have loaded from a local file.

 <div class="embed-responsive embed-responsive-16by9">
   <iframe class="embed-responsive-item" src="https://www.youtube-nocookie.com/embed/F07omPYxg4s" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>